BerriAI/litellm/docs/my-website/docs/providers/snowflake.md

 ### Usage - LiteLLM Proxy Server

-Here's how to call OpenAI models with the LiteLLM Proxy Server
+Here's how to call Snowflake Cortex models with the LiteLLM Proxy Server

 ### 1. Save key in your environment